veondigital/skeletor/README.md

                   author_email="manuel.rubio@veon.com"
 ```

-This generates a new directory called as the name you put as a variable with all of the base content you need to start to create your project.
+This generates a new directory using the project name used on rebar3 command.
+Containing a ready to se base for your project.

 Enjoy!